tarwn/lessthandot-hugo/blogs/content/posts/2011-07-01-2011-quarter-2-goal-review.md

 I am in love.
 I would stand up in front of a room of people and teach every day if I could.
 In April, I presented for MADPASS, and in June I gave a presentation at SQL Saturday 75.

 Goal count: 2 of 3 user groups, 2 of 3 SQL Saturdays, and 1 other event (24 HOP).
 I've even surpassed my own expectations for the year.
-Read on for more…
+Read on for more...

 **Attend PASS Summit:**